spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 This step generally does a good job of removing the strongest fringes from an astronomical scene, particularly for nearly-uniform extended sources.
-Since the fringe signal is different for point sources, however, and varies as a function of the location of a point source within the FOV, the static fringe flat cannot fully correct such objects and the default high level data products will therefore still show appreciable fringes.
+Since the fringe signal is different for point sources, however, and varies as a function of the location of a point source within the FOV, the static fringe flat cannot fully correct such objects.
+The default high level data products will therefore still show appreciable fringes.

 The pipeline also includes two optional residual fringe correction steps whose purpose is to find and remove signals whose periodicity is consistent with known fringe frequencies (set by the optical thickness of the detectors